-Many people, especially those with a mortgage, have a negative net worth.
+Many people, especially those with a mortgage or real estate investments, have a negative net worth.
 This number can be discouraging, and some believe that having more debt than assets is just a part of life.
 So, they never try to turn that negative number into a positive one.

 The more tuned in you are to your financial position, the more aware you’ll be about how your decisions are affecting your outcomes.
 Do what you can to move the needle in a positive direction, and hold yourself accountable for making consistent progress.